Theonlyviper66/p8105_hw6_xz3178/HW6.md

 <img src="HW6_files/figure-gfm/unnamed-chunk-11-1.png" width="90%" />

-As shown above, the first and third model may be a better models because they have lower RMSE values.
+As shown above, the first and third model may be better models because they have lower RMSE values.
 Model 1 is preferred because it’s more simple than model 3 and it has a slightly lower RMSE value.